Element Between Bromine And Rubidium

 Discovery and History: Unearthing a Hidden Gem

 The discovery of krypton is intrinsically linked to the advancements in spectroscopy during the late 19th century.
 In 1898, William Ramsay and Morris Travers, building upon the earlier work of Lord Rayleigh, were investigating the residual gases left after liquid air had been fractionally distilled.
 They noticed spectral lines that didn't correspond to any known elements.
-Through meticulous experimentation and spectral analysis, they identified a new element, which they named krypton.
+Which means through meticulous experimentation and spectral analysis, they identified a new element, which they named krypton.
 This discovery highlighted the power of spectroscopic techniques in identifying previously unknown elements and significantly contributed to the understanding of noble gases.
 The isolation and characterization of krypton cemented its place in the periodic table and furthered our comprehension of atomic structure.

 Physical and Chemical Properties: A Portrait of Inertness